alex65536/wurm/README.md

 ## Motivation

 By default, errors in Rust are handled using `Result<T, E>`, which contains either a value or an error.
-Bu sometimes, you need to return a value alongside with one or many errors.
+But sometimes, you need to return a value alongside with one or many errors.
 In this case, you may need to use `wurm`.

 Think of non-fatal errors as compiler warnings.
 The compiler will give you the result (i.e. the